fortesenselabs/metatrader-terminal/README.md

 ## TODOS

-- Write a client in Python (can follow the python-binance format).
+- Write a client in Python.
+- Add filter params for exchange info handler

 ## Resources